FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 Alternatively, you can run the project using [Visual Studio](https://visualstudio.microsoft.com), which will run the project using SSL.

 If you do this, make sure to update the <span class="field">Authorized Redirect URL</span> to reflect the `https` protocol.
 Also note that the project will probably run on a different port when using SSL, so you must update that as well.
-To do so, log into the administrative user interface, navigate to <span class="breadcrumb">Applications</span>, then click the <span class="uielement">Edit</span> button on your application, and navigate to the <span class="breadcrumb">OAuth</span> tab.
+To do so, log into the administrative user interface, navigate to <span class="breadcrumb">Applications</span>, then click the <span class="uielement">Edit</span> button on your application and navigate to the <span class="breadcrumb">OAuth</span> tab.
 You can have more than one URL.

 This tutorial has example versions built for a few versions of ASP.NET.
-Check out the below repos for the full code for various versions:
+View the following repos for the full code for various versions:

 - [3.1 repo](https://github.com/FusionAuth/fusionauth-example-asp-netcore)